-The Library is an academic building, and school-wide expectations concerning, hats, cell phones, etc., apply there, with the popular exception that students are welcome to listen to music with headphones provided the volume does not disturb others.
+The Library is an academic building, and school-wide expectations concerning hats, cell phones, etc., apply there, with the popular exception that students are welcome to listen to music with headphones provided the volume does not disturb others.
 Talking on the phone while in the library is not permitted as is non-academic group work that involves videos, gaming, music or other disruptive elements.

-Some computers, laptops, headphones, iPads and other digital resources are available for in-Library student use.
-Students who use these are expected to follow the school's Internet Acceptable Use Policy.
 Patrons are welcome to bring their personal computing devices to the Library, but should be aware that outlets and technical support are limited.